 The legacy format

-.symbols.nupkg is still supported but only for compatibility reasons (see Legacy Symbol Packages).
-NuGet.org symbols server only accepts the new symbol package format -
+.symbols.nupkg is still supported but only for compatibility reasons like native packages (see Legacy Symbol Packages).
+NuGet.org's symbol server only accepts the new symbol package format -

 Publishing a symbol package